odh-labs/ml-workshop/docs/lab1-data-engineering.md

 3. Click the **Administrator** dropdown list box in the sidebar.

-4. Click **Developer**.
+4. Click **Developer**.\
     OpenShift displays the Developer perspective.

 Open the project you will use in the workshop:

 5. Click **All Projects** in the console title bar.

-6. Type **ml-workshop** in the *project-name* text box.
+6. Type **ml-workshop** in the *project-name* text box.\
-    OpenShift filters the list of available projects
+    OpenShift filters the list of available projects as you type.

 <img src="./images/lab1-data-engineering/image16.png " alt="drawing" width="900"/>

-7. Click **ml-workshop** from the drop-down list.
+7. Click **ml-workshop** from the drop-down list.\
     OpenShift opens the ml-workshop project.

 Open Data Hub was deployed prior to this workshop.
 Explore all the components that make up the Open Data Hub suite of applications

-8. Click Topology in the OpenShift sidebar
+8. Click Topology in the OpenShift sidebar\
-    OpenShift will open the project and display the project Topology.
+    OpenShift displays the project Topology.
+Observe all the pods for the different applications that make up OpenData Hub.

 <img src="./images/lab1-data-engineering/image47.png " alt="drawing" width="900"/>

-You have now completed accessing the lab environment.
-Proceed to the next section.
+**You have now completed accessing the lab environment.
+Proceed to the next section.**

 ## Instructions for the Spark workshop